Parenting for Lifelong Health

 The SUPER Study

-Over 20 low- and middle-income countries will be scaling up PLH for Young Children and PLH for Teens within the next two years.
-This is an unprecedented opportunity to collect and combine monitoring and evaluation (M&E) data that can bring forward the evidence-base for prevention of violence against children.
+Over 20 low- and middle-income countries have now scaled up PLH for Young Children and PLH for Teens.
+This is an unprecedented opportunity to collect and combine monitoring and evaluation (M&E) and research data that can bring forward the evidence-base for prevention of violence against children.

 Main research questions

-- What is the extent of PLH implementation and take up by implementing partners?
+- What is the process and extent of dissemination of PLH programmes?

 · Professor Lucie Cluver (Dept. of Social Policy and Intervention, Oxford University & Dept. of Psychiatry and Mental Health, University of Cape Town)